gbif/model-material/data-mapping.md

 ## 8. Map AgentRoles, Assertions, Citations, and Identifiers for DigitalEntities

 The same kinds of common model associations shown in Figure 3 for `MaterialEntity`s can be made for `DigitalEntity`s, except that each `targetID` MUST be the same as the identifier (`digitalEntityID` or `geneticSequenceID`) for the `DigitalEntity` or `GeneticSequence` it is directly associated with.
+The values for the `targetType` fields MUST be `DIGITAL_ENTITY` or `GENETIC_SEQUENCE`, depending on the table they are to be directly related to.

 ## 9. Map EntityRelationships between Entities